Regamii/dotfiles/README.md

 and/or data located in separate directories on the filesystem, and makes them appear to be installed in the same place.

-GNU Stow creates symlinks form the `-t` directory to the files/directories in the `stow` directory. `~/.bashrc -> ~/devel/dotfiles/stow/.bashrc` In this example `~/.bashrc` links to `~/devel/dotfiles/stow/.bashrc`.
+GNU Stow creates symlinks from the `-t` directory to the files/directories in the `stow` directory. `~/.bashrc -> ~/devel/dotfiles/stow/.bashrc` In this example `~/.bashrc` links to `~/devel/dotfiles/stow/.bashrc`.